-At the centre of any great story is the character.
+At the center of any great story is the character.
 The writer’s job is to create fascinating people that we (as readers) cannot get enough of.
 These are the people who we fall in love with and want to follow throughout all their adventures; watching them grow as an entity and become the person they are meant to be.

 After all character growth is what it’s all about, isn’t it?

 The aim of story is to demonstrate the best way to live our own lives.
 As the character ventures through their story, they change, they grow.
 That happens in every story.
 Right?
-Well, perhaps, but not always.
-There's a difference between plot driven and character driven stories.
-There's also a difference between dynamic characters and flat characters.
-We'll explore more in this article:

 What is a static character?

-The static character does not change—their personality, their outlook on life remains the same throughout the novel.
-Fully formed at the start of the story, the static character knows who they are and they experience very few if any dramatic changes.
+Fully formed at the start of the story, a static character knows who they are and they experience very few if any dramatic changes.
 They have a flat character arc and their role is to help the characters around them grow and change.

 However, do not confuse a flat character arc with a one-dimensional or flat character.
 Static characters have their own goals and character motivations.
 They have their own story and backstory: they simply do not embark on personal growth.
-For this reason, the static character often has a secondary role in the narrative.
-Sometimes they are there as a foil to contrast against more dynamic characters.

 Consider Atticus Finch, for example.
 Atticus is a delightful person with a flat character arc.
 He hardly changes and, his role (as the father) in Harper Lee’s To Kill a Mockingbird was to help Scout and Jem grow and develop.
 He was who he was and it’s with his guiding hand that Scout becomes the woman she was destined to be.